flowroute/flowroute-numbers-php/README.md

 	print_r($response);

 #####Example response
-Based on the example usage above, the following two NPA NXX combinations are returned on page 2, organized by NPANXX.
+Based on the example usage above, the following two NPANXX combinations are returned on page 2, organized by NPANXX.

 ```sh
 (